Courses and events

 Meditation led by Khenpo Ngawang Dhamchoe.
 Learn and practice the fundamentals of meditation by an accomplished meditation master.
 Stay for a cuppa and chat afterwards.
 By donation Go to this page and scroll down to the Donations section. |

-Six dome White Tara PracticeSix Dome White Tara Practice will be held the first Sunday of each month at 12 noon to 1 pm, starting Sunday 3 September.
+Six dome White Tara practiceSix Dome White Tara Practice will be held the first Sunday of each month at 12 noon to 1 pm, recommencing for 2025 on Sunday 2 February.

 The practice will also be available on Zoom.
 Open to everyone who has received the Six Dome White Tara empowerment from a qualified teacher.
-For bookings, email info@drogmi.org.
+For bookings, email [email protected].
 By donation.
 Go to this page, and scroll down to Donations. |

-Wednesday 27 December to Monday 1 January
+Healing and clear mind retreatFriday 27 December to Wednesday 1 January

 Online courses and events

-The inaugural Autumn Buddhist Philosophy Course began in March 2022.
+Autumn Buddhist Philosophy CourseThe inaugural Autumn Buddhist Philosophy Course began in March 2022.
 This is a precious opportunity to join a three-year comprehensive spiritual training in the three main Buddhist traditions.

 The course is presented in the true spirit of ‘rime’ or non-sectarianism.
 In the first year the course will cover the Hinayana tradition, and in the following years the Mahayana and Vajrayana traditions.
 The course will be conducted over two semesters each year with regular online teachings by Khenpo Ngawang Dhamchoe, teachings by guest speakers drawn from the different traditions, online mentor sessions with Drogmi Buddhist Institute-trained mentors, especially prepared readings by Khenpo and two retreat sessions each year.
 The course is fully enrolled; however we have a waiting list in case vacancies arise.
+The course will be run again, starting in 2026.
 Click here for more information on the Autumn Buddhist Philosophy Course |

 External courses and events